sibowler/brewpi-brewometer/README.md

 # Calibration:

-To enable calibration for a brewometer create `GRAVITY.<colour>` or `TEMPERATURE.<colour>` files in the `/home/brewpi/brewometer` folder.
+To enable calibration for a Tilt Hydrometer create `GRAVITY.<colour>` or `TEMPERATURE.<colour>` files in the `/home/brewpi/tiltHydrometer` folder.
 Example files have been provided to show the syntax.

-i.e. To calibrate a Red Brewometer's temperature, a `TEMPERATURE.red` file should be created with the calibration settings inside.
+i.e. To calibrate a Red Tilt Hydrometer's temperature, a `TEMPERATURE.red` file should be created with the calibration settings inside.

 ## Note:
-If this is not your first install of the Brewometer modification, you will need to add the `python-scipy` and `python-numpy` libraries via apt-get.
+If this is not your first install of the Tilt Hydrometer modification, you will need to add the `python-scipy` and `python-numpy` libraries via apt-get.
 These libraries are used in the calibration function.